drewbarontini/alfred/README.md

 Alfred Themes and Workflows
 ===========================

-My personal themes/workflows for Alfred.
+My personal themes and workflows for [Alfred](http://alfredapp.com/).

 Themes
 ------